teddythepooh/geospatial_data/README.md

 1. Chicago community area geometries
 2. Point coordinates of 200+ grocery stores in Chicago
 3. Block group estimates from the US Census Bureau API
-4. A crosswalk of block groups to community area, whereby I calculated how much of each block group is contained within a neigborhood
+4. A crosswalk of block group to community area, whereby I calculated how much of each block group is contained within a neigborhood

 #### If anyone would like to apply this repo in their work, note the following:
 <div style="text-align: justify;">